 - Send relevant promotions, offers, discounts, sales, and deals to customers via email or other channels based on their purchase history.
 Follow up with calls to ensure that they are satisfied or want to find out more about a certain product or service.

 - Exceed your customers’ expectations by contacting them proactively and following up.
 This will increase your chances of turning them into repeat customers or even advocates of your business.

 Last, and perhaps the most important, you have to solve your customers’ problems.
 It is a very simple notion, yet many customer service employees fail to understand what that means.
 You not only have to provide them with relevant information but also solve their problem instead of making them figure it out for themselves.

 Train your employees appropriately so that they can provide the best customer service and come up with creative ways to solve the issues your customers encounter.
-Every call your agents make, every email they send must be a step towards solving the problem.
+Every call your agents make, every email they send must be a step towards solving the customers problem.

-In conclusion, having a strong customer service that meets the expectations of your clients is essential for your business to have a good reputation.
+Most of your clients first of all value the efficiency of customer service, its speed, convenience, and human touch.
+Having a strong customer service that meets the expectations of your clients is essential for your business to have a good reputation.
 Never stop improving your customer service and always look for new ways to make it even better by going the extra mile to exceed your customer’s expectations.